LSNJLAW SM

 New Jersey law requires landlords to cooperate with rental assistance programs.
 A landlord’s failure to cooperate is a renter’s defense to a pending eviction action.
 If there is no pending eviction, the landlord’s noncooperation is also grounds to sue the landlord.
 A tenant should seek immediate legal assistance to avoid losing the rental assistance.

 Under the Truth in Renting Act, landlords must cooperate with “any federal, state, or local rental assistance program or bona fide charitable organization which has committed to pay the rent due and owing.”
-This includes, but is not limited to, Section 8 Housing Choice Vouchers, the State Rental Assistance Program (SRAP), Temporary Rental Assistance (TRA) from a welfare agency, the COVID Emergency Rental Assistance Program (CVRAP), the Homelessness Prevention Program, and various local agency resources.
+This includes, but is not limited to, Section 8 Housing Choice Vouchers, the State Rental Assistance Program (SRAP), Temporary Rental Assistance (TRA) from a welfare agency, the Homelessness Prevention Program, and various local agency resources.
 The New Jersey Law Against Discrimination (NJLAD) is broader.
 Under that law, landlords cannot refuse “any lawful source of rent.”

-Many of these places may have long waiting lists.
+Read Where To Apply for Affordable Rental Housing and Rental Assistance.
+Many places may have waiting lists.
 If you are being evicted, applying for these would not be an immediate solution.
 However, it is a good idea to get on a waiting list.